-- a) A AB visits an ALS to review existing qualifications for continued accreditation.
+- a) Accreditation Board visits an ALS to review existing qualifications for continued accreditation.
 Accreditation visits are conducted every four years, follow-up visits may be conducted every 12 months.
-The intention is that each ALS will be visited once during a Council's four-year term of office.
-The date for accreditation visit will be confirmed by the Registrar of the SACAP, a full calendar year in advance. - b) Section 13 of the Act states that "if the Council does not conduct accreditation visit within that term of the Council; it must notify the Minister accordingly and provide him or her with reasons for the failure to do so".
+The intention is that each ALS must be visited once during a Council's four-year term of office.
+The date for accreditation visit will be confirmed by the Registrar of the SACAP, a full calendar year in advance. - b) Section 13 of the Act states that if "the Council does not conduct accreditation visit within that term of the Council; it must notify the Minister accordingly and provide him or her with reasons for the failure to do so".
+Therefore, in cases where the Council does not undertake accreditation visit.
+The Minister shall be notified accordingly and be provided with sufficient reasons.